Top 10 computer mouse tips everyone should know

 Select with double and triple click

 Any word can be selected by double-clicking the word.
 If you want to highlight the whole paragraph or sentence, click the mouse button three times on any word.
+Try it now on this paragraph by clicking three times fast on any word in the paragraph.

 Bonus Tip: If you double-click and then drag your mouse it will highlight one word at a time.